neuroidss/lab-governance/README.md

 - Managing the purchase of tech equipment
 - Having fall back phones, screens and laptops (min 1 fall back from each / 20 partner)
 - Managing the reparation of any device
-- Keeping track of warranty documents
+- Keeping track of warranty documents and managing warranty services
+- Ordering non-tech tech devices and services
+- Managing CHS relations

 Domains:
 - Choosing the best fit devices and service for each usecase